Magpie Mine and True Blue Mine

 ZINC BLENDE WITH GALENA IN BARYTE

-A MASSIVE BANDED FORM OF ZINC BLENDE ATOP OF LIMESTONE
+BANDED ZINC BLENDE ATOP OF LIMESTONE

-SAME SPECIMEN SHOWING ZINC BLENDE CRYSTALS ON TOP AND BARYTE
+ZINC BLENDE CRYSTALS ON TOP WITH BARYTE

 FLUORSPAR AND BARYTE